 In this interview, we ask Sheridans’ solicitor Chris Paget for the expert lowdown.

-kind of things should an esports organisation owner consider when creating a
+What kind of things should an esports organisation owner consider when creating a player contract?

 Chris Paget : What should be included in an esports player contract will, ultimately, depend on the context of the team, the player and the competitions in which it competes.
 However, there are a couple of important points outlined below that should be considered before drawing up a player contract: